tastybug/zettelkasten/catalog/gcp-observability.md

 This is a pretty convenient category in the Monitoring product that allows you to see if resources are healthy.
 There a ton of options on how to check it.
 Uptime checks are run from multiple continents: Asia Pacific, Europe and both Americas.

+### Logging

+* log retention is 30d, but it can be exported to pub/sub, cloud storage or GBQ
+* it's possible to have alerts on logging
+* for VMs there is a "logging agent", that has to be installed

+### Error Reporting

+This SEEMS (didn't check) to collect errors from a variety of data sources, allowing you to create dashboards and notifications.

+Data sources mentioned are:
+* App Engine
+* Apps Script
+* Compute Engine
+* Cloud Functions
+* Cloud Run
+* GKE
+* EC2

+Supported languages are: Go, Java, .NET, Node.js, PHP, Python, Ruby

+### Tracing

+Distributed tracing system.
+Allows real time view of:

+* per URL latency samping
+* latency reporting

+Data sources:
+* App Engine
+* HTTP(S) load balancers
+* applications instrumented with the cloud trace SDK

+### Debugging

+Allows debugging without stopping or slowing down the application.
+Allows:
+* inject logging without stopping
+* capture snapshot of stack

+Supported languages: Java, Pythin, Go, Node.js, Ruby, PHP and .NET Core